mahotilo/Catalog-Easy/README.md

 # Fork's changelog
-- Catalog_Easy.php is PHP 7.x warnings friendly
+- Catalog_Easy.php is PHP 7.x warnings and errors friendly
 - Tabs folding when switching in the gallery 'portfolio' turned off
 - Bootstrap 3 and 4 support
 - Support swipe for the carousel